codazoda/notes/InterviewOutline.md

 - Personality / View of Self

-	- How would one of your peers describe you?

-	- How would your previous manager describe you in three words?

-	- Who has had the most influence on your life?

 	- If you had unlimited resources and could do anything what would it be?

 	- When I Google you, what will I find?

-- Work Preferences

-	- What is your preferred professional communication style?

-	- Tell me about your preferred work computer?

-	- Describe your ideal working space.

 - Silly Questions / Frustration Tests